Register and use HALOGEN, extract HALOGEN reports and integrate HALOGEN data with other applications.

 The database logs real-time and historic data from roadside equipment across the strategic road network.
 Data sets include matrix and variable message sign settings, emergency roadside telephone and equipment faults, and equipment locations.

-Highways England encourages maintenance contractors such as technical managing agent contractors (TechMACs) and enhanced managing agent contractors (EMACs) to use HALOGEN.
+Highways England encourages maintenance contractors such as regional technology maintenance contractors (RTMCs) and technical managing agent contractors (TechMACs) to use HALOGEN.
 For example, contractors can use the logged data to detect roadside equipment failures within their areas of operation.

 HALOGEN user registration